 “I’m also frequently struck by how people who don’t sew are completely in the dark about this transformation,” pattern designer Rae Hoekstra told me recently when we were chatting about this.
 “They still think of it as something you do to provide clothing for your family; something your grandma did.”

 She went on to say, “When I tell people what I do, they’re often fascinated that I can make a living doing this.
 I’ve tried to explain that sewing and fabric collecting has become a bit of a luxury market.
-Rather than a necessity for the poor who couldn’t afford to shop at a department store, it’s the luxury of the privileged who have the time and resources to devote to a completely unnecessary (but wonderfully fulfilling) art.”
+Rather than a necessity for those who couldn’t afford to shop at a department store, it’s the luxury of the privileged who have the time and resources to devote to a completely unnecessary (but wonderfully fulfilling) art.”
 Exactly.

 With that dramatic change in the market has come the need for a dramatically different kind of pattern company.
 For today’s sewing pattern customer sitting at a table in the store turning the pages of a thick catalog of patterns for every sort of thing under the sun, all numbered sequentially, isn’t the optimal way to choose a new pattern.
 For one thing, they likely lack the skills to complete most of the patterns in the catalog.
 Most people today don’t have the kind of sewing skills prior generations once had.
 It’s not that today’s customer needs simple patterns.
 It’s that they need patterns that teach, and additional materials to supplement them in the form of sewalongs and videos and pattern hacks.